jadecobra/python_tdd_exercises/source/functions/index.rst

             self.assertEqual(1+1, 2)
             self.assertEqual(1+2, 2)

-  the terminal_ is your friend, and shows :ref:`AssertionError<What causes AssertionError?>`
+  the terminal_ is my friend, and shows :ref:`AssertionError<What causes AssertionError?>`

   .. code-block:: python